Simulation methods with extended stability for stiff biochemical Kinetics

 This was first shown by Cao et al. .
 In fact only those Runge-Kutta methods that have a stability function given by (25) can preserve the variance exactly for linear problems.
 These methods include the implicit midpoint and trapezoidal rules and have to be implicit.

-Stability regions for methods with bounded relative variance and optimal stability
+Efficient methods with bounded variance and extended stability

 It is thus clear that these methods are computationally more efficient than the general case as they only require s-1 evaluations of the expected step-change f(·) instead of the s(s - 1)/2 required in the general framework (17).
 A collection of methods have been implemented in a branch of the ByoDyn package, v.5.0 .